tarwn/lessthandot-hugo/blogs/content/posts/2016-02-18-automatic-promise-resolution-for-angularjs-unit-testing.md

 > When an external event (such as a user action, timer or XHR) is received, the associated expression must be applied to the scope through the $apply() method so that all listeners are updated correctly.

 When running a full blown angular application, we don't need to worry about this – it happens in the background and we can get on with our lives.
 But testing is a different story.
 As an application gets larger you find mysterious calls to $rootScope.$apply() or $rootScope.$digest() (or both) littered throughout your tests, in seemingly arbitrary places.
 If you have multiple promises in play, you might have several in a single test.
-In many tests (possibly even “most” tests if you use the controllerAs style) this might be your only reason to capture the injected scopoe.
+In many tests (possibly even "most" tests if you use the controllerAs style) this might be your only reason to capture the injected scopoe.
 There must be a better way.

 ## 'AutoQ' Approach